Registration opens for fall program in the Upper Peninsula

-This winter’s gathering will mark the 16th annual winter BOW program for women, ages 18 and older, who are seeking an opportunity to improve their outdoor skills in a relaxed, noncompetitive atmosphere.
+This will mark the first-ever Michigan BOW fall gathering for women, 18 and older, who are seeking an opportunity to improve their outdoor skills in a relaxed, noncompetitive atmosphere.
 The traditional February and June gatherings were cancelled earlier this year because of coronavirus precautions.

-BOW participants in the fall program will stay and take their classes at the Bay Cliff Health Camp, a universally accessible facility overlooking Lake Superior, which is situated about 30 miles north of Marquette in Big Bay.
+BOW participants in the fall program will stay and take their classes at the UP-Bible Camp, a universally accessible facility overlooking Farmers Lake, which is situated about 20 miles south of Marquette, near Gwinn.

 Participants will be housed in a dorm-style facility with amenities, including a sauna, basketball courts, high ropes course, zipline, hiking and biking trails, along with easy access to a beautiful, forested area.

-Class information and registration materials are available online to print at www.michigan.gov/bow.
-Payment and registration materials should be sent to the address on the registration paperwork in Newberry.
+Class information and registration materials are available online at Michigan.gov/BOW.
+Registrations must be mailed, with payment, to the Newberry Customer Service Center stated on the form.

-For more information on the winter BOW program, contact Michelle Zellar at the DNR office in Newberry at 906-293-5131 or by e-mail at firstname.lastname@example.org.
+For more information on the fall BOW program, contact Michelle Zellar at the DNR Customer Service Center in Newberry at 906-293-5131 ext.
+4004, or by e-mail at DNRBOW@michigan.gov.

 Concerts, Plays, Happenings, Local Recipes, Gardening, Entertainment, Charities, Fundraisers, upcoming events, Theater, Activities, Tech, and much more.